grzeimann/Remedy/README.md

 interference structure.
 The master dark frame time window is a user input, and typically a period of 21 days.

+#### Pixel Mask
+From the master dark frame we look for hot pixels and low level charge traps to be masked out later in processing.
+We first subtract the median value in each column from the master dark to take out the large scale columnar pattern.
+We then subtract the median value in each row to similarly remove low level readout pattern.
+Finally, we apply a sigma clipping algorithm to identify 5-sigma outliers and mask all of these pixels.
+These are mostly hot pixels and the base of low level charge traps.

 #### Fiber Trace
 The trace of the fibers or distortion map can be measured from high count observations like flat-field lamps or twilights.
 For an individual fiber, we use the peak pixel and use the two neighboring pixels to define a quadratic function.
-The peak of the quadratic function is then used as the trace of the fiber for a given wavelength.
-To smooth the individual measurements across wavelengths, we use a third order polynomial fit.
+The peak of the quadratic function is then used as the trace of the fiber for a given column.
+To smooth the individual measurements across columns, we use a third order polynomial fit.

 We measure the trace from a master twilight taken over an input time range, typically 7 days.
 The trace is quite stable.
-The night to night drift is <~X.X pixels for an individual fiber and elastic in nature as it shifts around a stable location.
+The night to night drift, driven primarily by the ambient temperature, is <~0.2 pixels for an individual fiber and elastic in nature as it shifts around a stable location.
 By averaging many nights, we essentially are measuring the trace for the stable location and then for each observation we find a single shift to the new location.

+#### Fiber Wavelength
+The wavelength solution for each fiber is obtained from Hg and Cd arc lamps.
+We create a master arc over an input time range, typically 7 days, and use an peak finding algorithm with a priori knowledge of the wavelength of the bright lines to solve for the wavelength for each fiber.
+This creates a stable wavelength solution, but like the fiber trace, typical shifts of <~0.2 pixels occur due to changes in the ambient temperature.
+We currently do not adjust for these wavelength shifts.

+### Advanced Reduction Steps

 ## Examples